 Lethbridge is very proud of its small, yet diverse, independent music scene.
-If you’re wanting to explore that scene, be sure to check out The Slice for live music, as well as some of the best thin crust pizza you’ll ever have!
+If you’re wanting to explore that scene, be sure to check out The Slice for live music, as well as some of the best thin-crust pizza you’ll ever have!
 They even host an open mic night if you want to get in on the action.

 Once you’re done there, you can head a block over to check out the Owl Acoustic Lounge for some more musical talents.
 If you didn’t fill up on pizza at The Slice, get a signature poutine at the Owl Acoustic Lounge.
-This spot is quirky and fun, and has even more owl decor than one would imagine with it having the name that it does.
+This spot is quirky and fun and has even more owl decor than one would imagine with it having the name that it does.

-Live music graces the stage almost every night at both these bars, so be sure to check them out!
+Live music graces the stage almost every night at both of these bars, so be sure to check them out!